News

 Ming-Chi Kuo: iPhone 13 will not face mass production delays like iPhone 12

-Yesterday, the well-known analyst Ming-Chi Kuo released the latest research report stating that due to the COVID-19 epidemic, the launch of the iphone12 product line is later than usual, and the mass production of the iphone13 models with the A15 chip will return to Apple’s usual timeframe.
+Yesterday, the well-known analyst Ming-Chi Kuo released the latest research report stating that due to the COVID-19 epidemic, the launch of the iPhone12 product line is later than usual, and the mass production of the iPhone13 models with the A15 chip will return to Apple’s usual timeframe.

 Earlier news from the industry pointed out that TSMC’s 5nm capacity utilization rate in 1Q21 for Apple’s A14 chip foundry will drop from the current 100% to 80%.
 Some people in the industry worry that this means that the demand for the iPhone 12 series is lower than expected.
-Ming-Chi Kuo said that it is an overly optimistic and wrong expectation that the capacity utilization rate in 1Q21 will be the same as that in 4Q20 and maintained at 100%.
+Ming-Chi Kuo said it is an overly optimistic and wrong expectation that the capacity utilization rate in 1Q21 will be the same as that in 4Q20 and maintained at 100%.

 iphone 12